-Learn the principles, process design, and troubleshooting techniques for anaerobic wastewater treatment and get the full potentials of your anaerobic high-rate reactor.
+Learn the principles, potentials, reactor concepts, and troubleshooting techniques for anaerobic wastewater treatment.

-Anaerobic wastewater treatment is the most energy-efficient technology for treating wastewater.
-With minimal energy requirement and the conversion of organic pollutants into energy-rich biogas, there’s a double energy gain!
-This course addresses the fundamental principles, the microbial and physicochemical aspects, reactor technology and current and future applications.
+Anaerobic wastewater treatment is one of the most energy-efficient technologies for treating wastewater.
+With minimal energy requirements and the conversion of organic pollutants into renewable energy-rich biogas, there’s a double energy gain – a serious benefit both for now and in the future.

 Is this course for you?